Smokey Joe's - Operation Conflict

 Two of them would take up positions behind packing cases with cocked Sten guns aimed at the steel door which was at ground level.
 The senior member would mount the wooden steps, look through the spy hole in the steel door and, if satisfied with the identity of the callers, unlock the door and swing it across himself.

 The orders were to ’fire if in doubt’ as it could be one of our own men with a Russian gun in his back.

 On one occasion they were going on shift and standing in front of the steel door which, in accordance with procedures, was opened from the inside.
 One of the men covering the doorway with his Sten gun inadvertently let off a burst (easily done with a Sten gun when the safety catch was off).
 They felt the slugs passing by.
-Words such as “what a silly boy you are” were exchanged.
-24 hours later at the end of the shift and back in their flat for a shower and change of clothes one of them found to his horror that there were two bullet holes in the fold of his shirt!
+24 hours later at the end of the shift and back in their flat for a shower and change of clothes one of them found to his horror that there were two bullet holes in the fold of his shirt.

 Each morning the wax cylinders from the previous 24 hours recordings would be taken to Schonbrunn for analysis.
 One early success was the information that the AVO (Hungarian Secret Police) intended to prosecute Cardinal Mindszenty, the Hungarian Primate who was to be accused of working for the Americans.

 By the summer of 1951, it became obvious that most of the Soviet traffic had been rerouted and in June 1951 the operation was closed down.
 Due to the high level of security and the small number of personnel involved this listening post was never discovered by the Soviets.